kindspirit/better_bind_polyfill/README.md

 This will also shim `Function: name` in browsers that support both accessors and `Function.prototype.toString()`.

-Finally this also monkey patches `Function.prototype.bind()` in ES5 browsers such as Firefox and Safari that otherwise give the name of the target function.
+Finally this also monkey patches `Function.prototype.bind()` in ES5 browsers such as Firefox and Safari that otherwise return a bound function with the same name as the target function.
 The preferred behavior for pre-ES6 `Function.prototype.bind()` is to return an anonymous function:

 Without monkey patch:
 ```